Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs: Introduction

+Hence for any pattern $H$ with $k$ vertices, all the patterns in $\Spasm(H)$ will have at most $k$ vertices and hence they will also be \computable{\cP_k}, giving \Thm{main}.

-This lemma with \Thm{compute} would give the results of \Tab{results}, but for $\Hom{G}{\cycle{k}}$ instead than $\Sub{G}{\cycle{k}}$.
-To extend the results to the $Sub$ problem, we analyze the spasm of the different cycles.
-We are able to show that all the patterns in each spasm are also \computable{\cycle{k}}.
-The proof involves a detailed analysis of the spasms, where we construct each pattern in the spasm by adding vertices and edges to a cycle, while maintaining the \computable{\cycle{k}} condition.
+In the case of the cycles, to be able to extend the results from last section to the $Sub$ problem, we analyze the spasm of the different cycles.
+For $k\leq 10$ we are able to show that the patterns in the spasms of $\cycle{k}$ are also \computable{\cycle{\lfloor k/2 \rfloor}}.
+That combined with \Lem{cycle_complexity} implies the upper bound of \Thm{cycles}.